 Another option is to use whatever paints you have on hand and then properly seal them.

-But hands down the best paint is paint pens designed for the purpose of painting rocks.
+But hands down the best paint to use on rocks is paint pens designed for this exact purpose.
 THESE PAINT PENS are fantastic!

 Where Do You Find Rocks To Paint?